ECTA Center hosts regular webinars with a variety of partners. Additional events are listed on the Shared TA Calendar.

 Representatives from two state departments of education and two state Part C programs will participate in a "virtual state panel" and share their experiences with implementing infrastructure changes as well as their approaches to assessing the impact of those changes on their SSIP improvement strategies and ultimately, their SIMR.

 This session offers an overview of young Dual Language Learners.
 Presenters highlight the importance of maintaining children and families' home language at the same time they are learning a new or second language.
-Further information on screening and assessing these children will be discussed, as will strategies for supporting them in inclusive preschool programs.
+Further information on screening and assessing these children, and strategies for supporting them in inclusive preschool programs are discussed.

 Are you interested in learning more about the validity of the data from the Child Outcomes Summary (COS) Process?
 This webinar offers an overview of final results from the ENHANCE project.
 Four studies conducted in eight states provided information about the implementation and validity of COS information for accountability and program improvement.
 Results are drawn from a provider survey, coding of videos of the COS process, a study examining relationships between the COS and assessment tool scores, and examination of statewide and national population data.